-It has the best training I’ve ever seen as they’re regularly updating them, it has the best features too such as a domain provider and a keyword research tool but most importantly, the community they have there is amazing and very welcoming.
+It has the best training I’ve ever seen as they’re regularly updating them, it also has the best features too compared to other platforms such as a domain provider and a keyword research tool but most importantly, the community they have there is amazing and very welcoming.

 If you’re still keen on growing your doTERRA business, you can do that too as you’ll learn everything you need to know to grow you exposure and business monetization, or if you’d like to start again from scratch on a different niche, that would be even better.

 Comparing an MLM business to that of an Online Business platform, here’s a breakdown to help you get a clearer view…

 As a consumer, I love doTERRA’s products and personally, I’ve been using it religiously to treat my headache and sinus.

 However with their insanely overpriced oils, their huge MLM attachment clouding the minds of their distributors not to mention their fake CPTG oil being nothing more than just a trademark, I can only give it a rating of 3 out of 5.